Who we are and how we can serve you.

 Felecia serves on the Board of Directors for REMERGE.
 She is the Executive Pastor for Community Church in Atlanta, GA.
 Felecia is an Atlanta native, a graduate of Wesleyan College with a B.A. in Religion and an M.Div. from Candler School of Theology at Emory University.
 In 2005, she was honored by the Program of Black Church Studies at Emory University for being the first African American woman graduate of the School of Theology.
 In 2015, Reverend Smith was also honored by the Black Student Caucus of the Candler School Theology and received the first “Felecia Pearson Smith Alumna Trail Blazer Award.”
 This award will be given every year to alumni who have displayed significant leadership in the church and the community.
 Felecia is an ordained minister of the Church of God (Anderson, IN).
 She has served as the President/CEO of the Shenango Valley (PA) Urban League, Inc, and the Director of the Bonner Office of Community Service and Student Development at Spelman College.
 She is the author of My Hair. . .
 My Marriage.
 In 2009 she founded Metamorphosis Ministries Inc., focusing on the spiritual emotional health of women.

 Ken serves on the Board of Directors for REMERGE.
 He is an attorney with FisherBroyles as a business litigator representing and advising corporate, government, non-profit, entertainment and individual clients in a variety of practice areas, including complex commercial disputes, technology and intellectual property matters, franchising/licensing disputes, employment practices and medical malpractice.
 Before FisherBroyles, Ken was General Counsel of a global software solutions provider with over 9000 customers in over 100 countries.
 He was also Of Counsel with Carlton Fields LLP and a Senior Associate with Troutman Sanders LLP.
 Ken began his legal career as a Judge Advocate with the U.S. Army Judge Advocate General’s Corps.
 He is a graduate of Howard University School of Law, J.D., Cum Laude and Florida A&M University ; B.S., Business Administration.
-Ken is married with two children.

-Larry serves on the Board of Directors for REMERGE.
+Larry serves on the Advisory Board for REMERGE.
 He has been active with our Central Atlanta Community for over six years.
 He began his family oriented dental practice, Southern Smiles Dental Associates, in Clayton County Georgia over 30 years ago after graduating from the University of Mississippi School of Dentistry.
-Besides dentistry, he loves the outdoors, music, and his family - especially his wife Cindy and their children Sellers, Yates, and Jesse.
+Besides dentistry, he loves the outdoors, music, and his family – especially his wife Cindy and their children Sellers, Yates, and Jesse.

 Topics: Small Business Ownership, Oral Health, Individuality and Oneness as they relate to Reconciliation